 These beaches have some of the warmest waters for a perfect day at the beach.
-The contrast between winter and summer months helps to showcase the peak times to visit these beaches.
+The contrast between the winter and summer months helps to showcase the peak times to visit these beaches.

 It is important to note that warm water does attract jellyfish, especially in the tropical north areas of Queensland like Cairns.

 This shouldn’t serve as a way to scare people from entering the water.
-Rather, always be alert of the surroundings (both in and out of the water).
+Rather, always be alert to the surroundings (both in and out of the water).
 Moreover, always ensure that swimming takes place on a patrolled beach.

 With a patrolled beach, help is always on the way.
 Beaches are a great way to spend a day in the sun, just always being aware will make for a safe day as well.